-The circulatory system contains the heart and the blood vessels that circulate blood throughout the body.
 The circulatory system consists of the heart, capillaries, arteries and veins.
-While arteries carry blood away from the heart, the veins carry blood back to the heart.
-The capillary walls are quite thin and through them, oxygen and nutrients are delivered to the cell.
-The circulatory system helps tissues get sufficient oxygen, nutrients and helps in removing waste products from the body.
+While arteries carry blood away from the heart, the veins (in most cases) carry blood back to the heart.
+The capillaries facilitate the exchange of oxygen and nutrients to the cells.
+The circulatory system helps tissues get sufficient oxygen, and nutrients and helps in removing metabolic waste products as well.

-The circulatory system in human beings consists of several circuits namely, pulmonary circuit, systemic circuit and the coronary circuit.
-The pulmonary circuit generates blood flow between the heart and lungs.
-The systemic circuit makes sure blood flows to and from the rest of the body.
-The coronary circuit only generates blood flow to the heart.
+The circulatory system in human beings consists of several different circulatory circuits.
+These are the pulmonary circuit, the systemic circuit and the coronary circuit.
+The pulmonary circuit circulates the blood between the heart and the lungs.
+The systemic circuit is responsible for circulating blood between the heart and the body.
+Ultimately, the coronary circuit controls the flow of blood from the heart to the heart itself.

 Frequently Asked Questions on Circulatory System Definition